koka-ts/koka-stack/README.md

 # Koka-Stack - AI-Oriented TypeScript Framework

+**Warning: This library is in early development and may change significantly.
+Do not use in production yet.**

 Koka-Stack is a monorepo containing several packages that provide algebraic effects and domain-driven development capabilities for TypeScript applications.

 ## Packages